gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 here is as a Two-Way ANOVA situation (these data were analyzed in Chapter \@ref(chapter3) as a One-Way ANOVA but this version is better because it can explore whether there is an interaction between delivery method and dosage).
+\index{hypothesis testing}
-We will use a 5% significance level and start with assessing the evidence for an interaction.
+We will use a 5%
+significance level and start with assessing the evidence for an interaction.
 If the interaction had been dropped, we would have reported the test results for the interaction, then re-fit the additive model and used it to explore the main effect tests and estimates for *Dose* and *Delivery method*.

+\newpage

 1. **Hypotheses:**